BMR Calculator (Basal Metabolic Rate, Mifflin St Jeor Equation)

 - FFM – standing for fat-free mass.
 It is the weight of your body without the weight of any fat tissue.
 If you think about it, it makes sense - muscles, even at rest, use up a lot more of energy than fat.
 In fact, the main function of fat tissue is to preserve energy in the form of fatty acids.
-A big ratio of fat-free mass to fat-mass increases BMR.
-Two men may weigh 220 pounds, but if one of them has more muscle due to working out, he will have a significantly higher Basal Metabolic Rate.
+A high ratio of fat-free mass to fat-mass increases BMR.
+For example, two men may weigh 220 pounds, but if one of them has more muscle due to working out, he will have a significantly higher Basal Metabolic Rate.

 - FM – shortcut for fat-mass.
 As the name suggests, it is the weight of all the fat in our body.
 Although much lower, fat-mass also has an influence on our Basal Metabolic Rate.

 - Age – your Basal Metabolic Rate increases with each year as you grow up and as your weight increases.
 For adults, BMR tends to decrease as they get older.
 Researchers mainly attribute this to the change in compositions of the human body as it ages; the fat-free mass drops, and thus the Basal Metabolic Rate becomes lower.

 - Sex – men have a statistically higher BMR than women.
 The reason is that their fat-free mass is, on average, higher.
 This is why the creators of this equation added a special adjustment to the equation for each sex (plus 5 kcal/day for man, and minus 161 kcal/day for woman).

 - Genetics – every person is slightly different regarding their BMR.
 Some of these differences can be explained by the rate of your metabolism encrypted into your DNA.